Graham to probe origins of Russia inquiry; won’t call Obama

 “My goal is to find out why and how the system got so off the rails,” Graham said.

-The Senate was set to vote Thursday on whether to extend the surveillance authorities as senators of both parties express concerns that the laws infringe on Americans’ rights.

 The Judiciary Committee also will look at whether Robert Mueller should have been appointed as special counsel in the Russia probe.
-The decision to appoint Muller was made in 2017 by then-Deputy Attorney General Rod Rosenstein.
+The decision to appoint Muller was made in 2017 by then-Deputy Attorney General Rod Rosenstein after Trump fired FBI Director James Comey.

 “Was there legitimate reason to conclude the Trump campaign had colluded with the Russians?”
 Graham asked.